-John Gilliam, Ph.D., MBA, CFP®, ChFC, CLU is an Associate Professor in the Department of Personal Financial Planning at Texas Tech University.
+John Gilliam, Ph.D., MBA, CFP®, ChFC, CLU is a retired Associate Professor in the Department of Personal Financial Planning at Texas Tech University.
 His research and academic interest stem from over 35 years experience as a financial and estate planner, manager and trainer in the financial services industry.

 Leadership / Awards Texas Tech University